TolinSimpson/Unity-GitHub-Build-Automation/README.md

 ## Runtime Updates:

 - Once a release is on GitHub use updatechecker.cs API to check for updates and auto-download/install.
+- Minimum scripting call ConfigureUpdateSource(string url, string token = "") with your repo info.
+Then call CheckForUpdates(); If an update is found call UpdateApplication().
 - Be sure to protect your PAT within Unity if publishing to a private repository.
+- Note this will cause your application to restart. (only tested on windows).

 ## Screenshot